bit-team/doc/index.rst

     :alt:    Back In Time main window
     :align:  left

-Back In Time is a simple backup solution.
+Back In Time is a simple backup solution for Linux Desktops.
 It is based on ``rsync`` and uses hard-links to reduce space used for unchanged files.
 It comes with a Qt4 GUI which will run on both Gnome and KDE based Desktops.